grycap/oscar-flows/README.md

 > ⚠️ **Warning**
 > If you want to deploy the service using `flows.yaml` and `script.sh`, don't forget to change the admin password that is in `flows.yaml`. 🔑

-## Subflows and examples 📦

-The deployed service includes additional subflows for asynchronous services in OSCAR.
-You can import them by going to:
-- `Top right corner menu` → `Import` → `Local` → `oscar-subflows`

-Also, in the same location, inside `oscar-examples`, you have a list of example flows that can help you better understand the work of different nodes and subflows.

 ## OSCAR version considerations ⚠️

 The definitions in `flows.yaml` and `script.sh` are not compatible with OSCAR clusters version 3.5.3 or lower, as these versions do not support secrets.